Way Of Way 472

 Koan 128

 Life is a test to which we are given the answer before taking the test.
-But before the test we have a choice: we can remember the answer or take the test seriously.
+We always have a choice: we can remember the answer or take the test seriously.

 “No man ever steps in the same river twice, for it’s not the same river and he’s not the same man.” — Heraclitus